Suicide in Australia: Age

 The rate of suicide in Australian adolescents has gradually decreased, yet it still remains a prominent issue.
 Certain groups of young adults statistically have an increased likelihood to die by suicide.
 Youth of Indigenous, rural or refugee backgrounds, as well as those in welfare, have been observed as having a higher likelihood of dying by suicide.
 Young males tend to be more at risk than females.

 Since 2003, age-standardised rates of suicide have been stable for females across the life course whilst for young adult men there have been declines of between 5 and 8 deaths per 100,000 but increases of between 4 and 7 deaths per 100,000 in middle-aged men.
 Middle and older-aged men continue to suicide at rates 4-6 times greater than females on average, and around at rates 2–3 times greater than teenage males.

 Unemployment

 Studies suggest that in men there is a high correlation between the number of suicides and the length of unemployment accompanied by a decrease in the national unemployment rates.
 The data also states that the longer the period of low employment the higher the rate of suicides in the age group of men between ages 25–34 and 55–64.

 Statistics

 The Australian Bureau of Statistics has kept data on suicide rates since 1981.
 The data collected by the ABS may underestimate the suicide rate, because people may kill themselves in such a manner that can be mistaken as an accidental death.
+According to the Australian Bureau of Statistics, there were 3,307 deaths due to suicide in Australia in 2024 (preliminary), with an age-standardised rate of 11.8 deaths per 100,000 people.
+This represents approximately one death by suicide every three hours.
+Suicide was the 16th leading cause of death overall and the leading cause of premature mortality, accounting for 107,327 years of potential life lost; on average, each person who died by suicide lost 34.4 years of life.
+Over three-quarters (76.5%) of people who died by suicide in 2024 were male.
+Suicide remained the leading cause of death for Australians aged 15–44 years.

 Mitigation efforts

 In 1992, the National Health and Medical Research's Working Group was founded to examine suicide prevention in Australia.

+Community media has also had a hand in raising awareness.
+The Community Broadcasting Association of Australia runs a national suicide prevention project that puts out a monthly set of short radio segments across community stations around the country.
+The segments cover things like help-seeking, mental wellbeing and lived experience, and have featured groups such as R U OK?, PANDA and ReachOut.